 www.HealthyHearing.com |

-How to clean ITE (in the ear) hearing aidsWhen cleaning an ITE model, follow these steps:
+![]() How to clean ITE (in the ear) hearing aidsWhen cleaning an ITE model:

-How to clean BTE (behind the ear) hearing aidsTo clean a BTE hearing aid and earmold, follow these steps:
+How to clean BTE (behind the ear) hearing aidsTo clean a BTE hearing aid:

-It may be worthwhile to use a hearing aid dehumidifier, especially if you live in a humid climate, spend considerable time outdoors or perspire heavily.
+Do you need a hearing aid dehumidifier?In some cases, it may be worthwhile to use a hearing aid dehumidifier, especially if you live in a humid climate, spend considerable time outdoors or perspire heavily.
 There are two types of hearing aid dehumidifiers.
 One type is a simple plastic jar with a desiccant that draws out moisture overnight.
 The other type is called a dry & store unit that uses ultraviolet light and air to dry and sanitize hearing aids.
-Both accessories are probably available through your hearing healthcare professional or online.
-See other accessories you may want to invest in.
+Both accessories are likely available through your hearing healthcare professional or online.
+Some rechargeable docking cases also dehumidify the devices as they charge.
+Related: Check out our full list of hearing aid accessories.

-When to see a professionalHearing aids should be professionally cleaned regularly as recommended by your hearing care provider.
-They have vacuums with specialized attachments that gently suck wax from hard to reach areas, and they know how to safely clean vents, microphone screens, windscreens and receivers.
-If you're hearing aids aren't working correctly, cleaning is the first step of troubleshooting common hearing aid problems.
+Is it time for new hearing aids?Even with the best care, hearing aids do have a natural lifespan of roughly 3-7 years.
+If you're noticing problems with your device or experiencing a decline in sound quality, it may be time for an upgrade.
+Learn more: Should I get new hearing aids?
+When to see a professionalHearing aids should be professionally cleaned roughly every six months or as recommended by your hearing care provider.
+They have tools such as vacuums with special attachments that gently remove wax from hard-to-reach places.
+Specialists also know how to clean vents, microphone screens, windscreens, and receivers safely.
 If you are not sure how to properly clean your hearing aids or if you feel your devices need special attention, ask your hearing care professional for help.
 If you need help finding an audiologist or hearing care specialist near you, our directory of consumer-reviewed hearing clinics is a good place to start.
-Joy Victory, managing editor, Healthy Hearing
+Emily Ostrowski, content manager, Healthy Hearing

 You are reading about: Related topics